paprikati/paprikati.github.io/_posts/2020-10-10-here-be-dragons.md

 The rest of this post is a step-by-step guide of how to 'deal' with scary code - which is all based on the premise that you are trying to refactor a system without significantly changing it's behaviour.
 Not everything will be relevant for everyone, but I hope there'll be some useful advice all the same.
+I've used this a few times recently on features as different as API permissions and an ElasticSearch integration, with great success.

 ### 👉 Step 1: Identify The Scary Stuff